angular/angular/aio/content/guide/displaying-data.md

 <div class="alert is-helpful">

-  By default, the Angular CLI generates components with a template file.
+  By default, the Angular CLI command [`ng generate component`](cli/generate) generates components with a template file.
 You can override that with:

   <code-example hideCopy language="sh" class="code-shell">
     ng generate component hero -it